 To illustrate, here is one of the dozens of items covered by the regulation: lung cancer from radioactive substances.
 The disease arises from work in which inhalation exposure to radioactive substances is demonstrated to be the cause of the disease according to current medical knowledge.

-It is a common myth that to meet the definition it must be a chronic, lifelong illness, but occupational disease can also be temporary, with improvement occurring either when the occupation is changed or when appropriate treatment is chosen.
-In either case, the sick employee should consider quitting the hazardous work that caused the illness.
+It is a common myth that to meet the definition it must be a chronic, lifelong illness, but an occupational disease can be just as temporary, with improvement occurring either when the occupation is changed or when appropriate treatment is chosen.
+In either case, the sick employee should consider stopping the hazardous work that caused the illness.

 Occupational diseases do not necessarily have to be of a nature that requires treatment at home and sick pay; there are also occupational diseases with which people continue to work.

-The website www.bozp.cz has listed the following as the most common examples of occupational diseases in the decade 2010-2020:
+The website www.bozp.cz has listed the following as the most common examples of occupational disease in the decade 2010-2020:

 - Carpal Tunnel Syndrome,